Jason Drucker

 Jason Ian Drucker (born September 20, 2005) is an American actor.
 He starred as Greg Heffley in the 2017 film Diary of a Wimpy Kid: The Long Haul.
 He also played Tommy Miller, the youngest of the Miller family, in Nickelodeon's Every Witch Way.
 In 2018, he co-starred in the Transformers spin-off Bumblebee.

 Biography

 Drucker was born in Hollywood, Florida.
 He is of Jewish descent.
-He is also an anti-bullying activist.

-Drucker first rose to prominence with his role in Nickelodeon's Every Which Way, where he played the role of Tommy Miller.
+Drucker first rose to prominence with his role in Nickelodeon's Every Witch Way, where he played the role of Tommy Miller.
 Drucker's film debut Barely Lethal, appearing with Hailee Steinfeld, came out in 2015.
 Drucker was also in 2017's Diary of a Wimpy Kid: The Long Haul, where he played the protagonist, Greg Heffley.
 He also had a co-starring role in 2018's Bumblebee, again working with Steinfeld.
 As of 2024, that remains as Drucker's last acting role.

-Drucker attends the University of Florida, where he is majoring in Telecommunications Management and is a part of the Delta Sigma Phi fraternity, where he was the president for 2024-2025 term.